 Stigma and discrimination in Latin America

-HIV/AIDS is not confined to groups such as gay men, injecting drug users or sex workers - in Latin America or elsewhere.
-Yet people continue to associate the epidemic with these groups, which are already highly stigmatised by people who have moral objections to their lifestyles.
+Fear of stigma often prevents people from accessing HIV testing and treatment.
+Discrimination also stops people from talking openly about HIV and AIDS, which leads to a climate of silence in which people are unaware that they may be at risk.
+HIV is not confined to groups such as MSM, PWID or sex workers.
+Yet people continue to associate the epidemic with these groups, who are already highly stigmatised by people who have objections to their lifestyles.

 Additionally, HIV carries its own stigma.
-Since HIV and AIDS directly affect less than 1 percent of the population in most Latin American countries, the epidemic has a low visibility and many people are ignorant or fearful of HIV and AIDS.
-Many people are unclear about the ways in which HIV can be transmitted, and mistakenly believe that everyday contact with an HIV positive person will put them at risk.
+Since HIV directly affects less than 1 percent of the population in most Latin American countries, the epidemic has a low visibility and many people are ignorant or fearful of HIV and AIDS.

 “[His family] fed him in the same plate ever, and like that, he had his own cup, glass, fork, knife, spoon, you get the idea, he was isolated by his own family.
 His razors where always trashed, and his tooth brush too, also, no one was ever taking care of his pills...
 One week before he died, in the middle of a discussion because of he having AIDS he was thrown out of his house by his older sister... he died alone.”
-Lover of an HIV positive man in Honduras56
+Lover of an HIV-positive man in Honduras 43

 The future of HIV and AIDS in Latin America

-The region is gradually gaining more notice from the international community though, largely due to the success that has been achieved in providing treatment.
-As well as continuing to provide ARVs and care for people living with HIV, prevention schemes now need to be improved.
-Efforts to tackle stigma and discrimination must run parallel to these programmes, because prevention is likely to be ineffective while the fear and ignorance surrounding AIDS is so widespread.
+Efforts to tackle stigma and discrimination must run parallel to these programmes, because prevention is likely to be ineffective while the fear and ignorance surrounding HIV is so widespread.

 - 2. Cohen, J. (2006), 'The overlooked epidemic', Science Vol. 313 Issue 5786, 28th July 2006